BrickMMO/tasks/groups.markdown

 1. Create a fork of the [contributions](https://github.com/BrickMMO/contributions) repo.
 2. Clone your new repo to your computer.
 3. Create a page in the students folder.
-Name the page using your GitHub (or LinkedIn) username (for example `codeadamca.markdown`).
+Name the page using your GitHub username (for example `codeadamca.markdown`).
+Use lowercase and kebab case (for example `BetVilen_45` becomes `betvilen-45.markdown`).
+Copy the code from another student page as a starting point.
 4. Add your image to the repo.
-Name your image using your GitHub (or LinkedIn) username (for example `codeadamca.jopg`).
+Name your image using your GitHub username (for example `codeadamca.jpg`).
+Use the same conventions used in step 3.
+IMage should be exatcly 80 x 80 pixels.
-5. Add your information to your page.
+5. Add your information to your page (GitHub, LinkedIn, portfolio, etc...).
+Do **not** include personal contact information like email ot phone number.
 6. Add a table with a list of BrickMMO projects you have contributed to.
 At this point just include the `Tasks` project and link it to `https://tasks.brickmmo.com/`.
 7. Add your name to any class pages.
 8. Submit a pull request.